Dre0239/-A-TeamPG-/README.md

 ## Description

-In this assignment, I aimed to create a high-quality readme app.
-This app includes how to use, install, report issues and descriptions, and contact the GitHub user.
-Others can quickly and easily create a read-me file using command-line applications to generate one.
-In return, it allows the developer to devote more time to the main project.
-The README will be created dynamically from the user's inputs.
-There will be a short video showing the steps to create the README.
+In this assignment, I aimed to create a high-quality challenge is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person..
+This app will display Employee, Manager, Engineer, and Intern.
 ​

 ## Tasks